- Personal Injury

 Common Causes of Oilfield Accidents

 Oilfield accidents are often the result of preventable safety failures.
 Employers have a duty to train workers, maintain equipment, and create a safe worksite—but that doesn’t always happen.
-When they cut corners, workers pay the price.
+And sadly, when employers cut corners, workers pay the price.

 We handle oilfield accident cases involving: